• Home |

 Power and Penetration

-the .357 Magnum has more velocity and delivers more energy both at the muzzle and on downrange targets than the 9mm standard.
+The .357 Magnum has more velocity and delivers more energy both at the muzzle and on downrange targets than the 9mm.

-The .357 Magnum is packed with a slightly beefier bullet than the 9mm (0.357 inches for the Magnum vs. .355 inches for the Luger).
-A larger diameter bullet hitting with more force leads to more tissue damage, blood loss, and pain, all of which are necessary for quickly and effectively eliminating a threat.
+The .357 Magnum is loaded with a *slightly* beefier bullet than the 9mm (0.357" vs. .355").
+A wider bullet hitting with more force leads to more tissue damage and blood loss, both of which are necessary to quickly and effectively eliminate a threat.

 Capacity